-The proposed project will consist of rerouting runoff flows and will be compatible with existing and projected land uses and plans.
+The proposed project will consist of maintaining and upgrading existing irrigation facilities and will be compatible with existing and projected land uses and plans.

 m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.